-We rely on our foster homes to help us care for pets who would otherwise be at the shelter for an extended period of time due to medical issues, behavioral needs or age.
+We rely on foster homes to help us care for pets who would otherwise be at the shelter for an extended period of time due to medical issues, special behavioral needs or age.

 Become a Foster Parent by completing the Foster Application and Waiver online or click to print.
 Once approved, we will contact you to schedule a home visit to ensure your home is pet proof.
 Before fostering we will set you up with everything you will need to succeed from literature and phone support to food & supplies supplies and medical care.
 Call or stop in to inquire about becoming a LRHS Foster Parent.